fsharp/fsharp/README-original.md

 ##What do I get when I compile?

-When you build the compiler using the standard instructions below, you get fsc.exe, fsi.exe, FSharp.Core.dll, FSharp.Compiler.dll and some related DLLs.
+When you build the compiler using the standard instructions below, you get `fsc.exe`, `fsi.exe`, `FSharp.Core.dll`, `FSharp.Compiler.dll` and some related DLLs.

-The compiler binaries produced are "private" and strong-named signed with a test key (src\fsharp\test.snk).
+The compiler binaries produced are "private" and strong-named signed with a test key (`src\fsharp\test.snk`).
 They use CLI assembly version nunmber 2.9.9.999.
 You can place these components in the GAC but they will not replace the components used by normal Visual Studio or normal F# programs.

 ##Steps - Building a Proto Compiler